energywebfoundation/ocn-node/examples/README.md

 This now completes the registration to the OCN client.

-### 4. Adding an entry to the OCN Registry

-Though we have successfully registered to an OCN client, there is no way for an OCPI party connected to a different client to contact us.
-To become *visible* on the network, we must register ourselves to the OCN Registry.

-This step has no tutorial yet, and it is not essential if we only need to communicate with parties connected to our own OCN client.

-The CPO in our network has already fully registered on the network.
-You can see how this was achieved by reading [some code](https://bitbucket.org/shareandcharge/ocn-demo/src/master/src/index.js)!
-Line 80-100 shows how it was done.

 ### 5. Making OCPI requests to the CPO

 Now that we have registered to our OCN client, we can send requests to the CPO.
 In this request, we wish to fetch a